-(m) Southeastern, New York City, or Long Island 30-Minute Reserves: For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement minus an amount equal to equal to the sum of: (1) any incremental 30-Minute Reserve target level established by the ISO for an amount not to exceed 500 MW (“SENY incremental reserve target level”); and (2) any Supplemental Reserves component of the target level for Southeastern, New York City, or Long Island 30-Minute Reserves, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $500/MW.
-For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 30-Minute Reserves requirement that (i) are less than or equal to the target level for that locational requirement minus any Supplemental Reserves component of the target level for Southeastern, New York City, or Long Island 30-Minute Reserves, but (ii) exceed the target level for that locational requirement minus an amount equal to equal to the sum of: (1) the SENY incremental reserve target level; and (2) any Supplemental Reserves component of the target level for Southeastern, New York City, or Long Island 30-Minute Reserves, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $40/MW.
-For quantities of Operating Reserves meeting Southeastern, New York City, or Long Island 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement but exceed the target level for that locational requirement minus any Supplemental Reserves component of the target level for Southeastern, New York City, or Long Island 30-Minute Reserves, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $10/MW.
+(m) Southeastern, New York City, or Long Island 30-Minute Reserves: For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 30-Minute Reserves requirement that are less than or equal to the target level for that locational requirement minus any incremental 30-Minute Reserve target level established by the ISO for an amount not to exceed 500 MW (“SENY incremental reserve target level”), the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $500/MW.
+For quantities of Operating Reserves meeting the Southeastern, New York City, or Long Island 30-Minute Reserves requirement that (i) are less than or equal to the target level for that locational requirement, but (ii) exceed the target level for that locational requirement minus the SENY incremental reserve target level, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $40/MW.
 For all other quantities, the price on the Southeastern, New York City, or Long Island 30-Minute Reserves demand curve shall be $0/MW.